simjanos-dev/LinguaCafe/CONTRIBUTING.md

 Back-end follows the standard Laravel structure.
 You can take a look at the url routes: `linguacafe/routes/web.php` or controllers: `linguacafe/app/Http/Controllers` to find a starting point.

 #### User manual
-We have a work in progress user manual, it is going through some changes (#187) currently.
-It is written with Markdown, and will be accessible as a GitHub Wiki online.
-It will also be stored inside the software, and it will be displayed with the `vue-showdown` library.
+We have a work in progress user manual.
+It is written with Markdown, and it is accessible on the GitHub wiki online, as well as inside the software with the help of `vue-showdown` library.

 Contributions to the manual are highly appreciated.
-My english is not my native language, and I don't phrase things the best way.
-Feel free to change small things, add new sections or rephrase anything I wrote.
+English is not my native language, and I don't phrase things the best way.
+Please feel free to change small things, add new sections or rephrase anything I wrote.
 However if you would like to change a larger part of it that someone else wrote, please open a GitHub issue before you do so it can be discussed.

+**User manual structure**
+If you would like to open a PR for the user manual, you can use the dev branch's `/manual` folder.
+If a PR gets merged, it will be in the software at the next version release, and I will copy it to the GitHub wiki repository manually.

+If you would like to create a page in the user manual, create a file in the manual folder `/manual/Filename.md`.

+If you would like to create a sub-page inside one of the pages, you can add one by making a line inside the file starting with `# `.
+For example `# Languages`

+**User manual menu naming rules**:
+Can only contain lower and uppercase letters, numbers, `,`, `.`, `?` characters and spaces.
+Don't use the same name for two different pages or sub-pages.
+If these naming rules are not followed, the sub page scrolling will not work inside LinguaCafe.
+If you would like more characters to be added, please open a GitHub issue.

 #### Branches